Sale Timeline

 For the fixed-price draw, the price listed in the catalog is the price the buyer will pay.
 Unlike an auction, there is no bidding in a fixed-price draw.

-For the three works being sold via secret bid, each bidder decides their final price, writes it on their bid ballot, and their bid ballot is placed in a secure box until the sale time when they are reviewed privately by CSHS staff.
+For the four works being sold via secret bid, each bidder decides their final price, writes it on their bid ballot, and their bid ballot is placed in a secure box until the sale time when they are reviewed privately by CSHS staff.
 Highest bidder for each work wins.
 See the section “How does the sale work?” for additional details.

-I cannot attend the Gala on June 15.
+I cannot attend the Gala on June 6.
 Can I participate in the sale as an absentee?

 Yes, see the Absentee Buyers section below.